It’s Time to Switch Allegiances

 Authority and Church Discipline

-Although many present the “gospel” primarily as an offer of forgiveness, with little or no emphasis on the necessity of repenting from going our own way in willful rebellion against God, the true gospel is mainly about reestablishing the authority of God’s Son, the Messianic King of Israel and the Lord of Lords.
+Authority and church discipline are related topics that need to be discussed and understood.
+Although many present the “gospel” primarily as an offer of forgiveness, with little or no emphasis on the lordship of Christ, the true gospel reestablishes the authority of God’s Son, who is the risen Lord of Lords.

-“Coming to Jesus” (Matthew 11:28-30) means turning from living independent, self-reliant lives and coming under Jesus’ rule (yoke) and surrendering every aspect of life to the Holy Spirit.
-When we do this, we find rest.
+“Coming to Jesus” (Matthew 11:28-30) means turning from pursuing independent, self-reliant lives and placing ourselves under Jesus’ rule (yoke).
+Our goal is to surrender every aspect of life to the Holy Spirit.
+As we do this, we find rest for our souls.
 Living as a rebel is a hard life with no future.

-Churches today are filled with people who have never truly submitted to Jesus the Lord, perhaps because they were never told they must do so.
-They expect Jesus to forgive them (I have heard people say that it is his job.), provide for them, and welcome them to heaven, but they do not practically recognize him as their Lord.
+Churches today are filled with people who have never understood what it means to be submitted to Jesus the Lord, perhaps because they were never told they must do so.
+They expect Jesus to forgive them (I have heard people say that it is his job.), provide for them, and welcome them to heaven, but they do not recognize him as their Lord of their everyday lives.
 They live the way they want to live, regardless of what the Bible says.
+Because of this unpleasant reality, I like to ask people if they are followers of Christ, rather than if they are Christians.
+I have had people respond that they are Christians but not followers of Christ.
+They understood that they were not living as they should.

-Many so called Christians today reject the Bible’s teachings, especially when it comes to morality.
+Many so-called Christians today reject the Bible’s teachings, especially when it comes to morality.
 Jesus taught that those who call him Lord, but do not live according to his teachings, do not truly belong to him.
-(Matthew 7:21-23) It’s a matter of the heart and it is all about authority.
-Either we want to submit to Christ’s authority or we do not.
+(Matthew 7:21-23) It’s a matter of the heart, and it is all comes down to authority.
+Either we choose to submit to Christ’s authority or we do not.
 If there is nothing in us that motivates us to do so, it is doubtful we have his Spirit abiding in us.

 Church Discipline

-Our churches are a proving ground for the genuineness of our willingness to live in subjection to Christ’s authority.
+Our churches are a proving ground for the genuineness of our choice to live under Christ’s authority.

-Anyone can say they are under authority, but we never know until our wills are challenged by that authority.
+We can say that we are under authority, but we never know until our wills are challenged by that authority.
 When God’s authority or will crosses ours is when the true condition of our hearts is exposed.

 God has placed leaders in his local churches in whom he has invested a measure of his authority.
 (God’s delegated authority also resides in the home, work, school, government, etc., but we will limit this article to church government.)
 The biblical pattern is for the church to be governed by proven men of godly character and commitment to Christ, who are called elders.
 (1 Tim.
 5:17, etc.) Elders have a responsibility from God to watch over the people under their care.